-2. Discuss Your Medications with Your Doctor
+2. Discuss Your Medications with Your Healthcare Professional

 Certain medications or even vitamin supplements may make your kidney problems worse and may need to be discontinued altogether if they cause your problems.
-You can talk to your doctor about the potential need to change blood pressure, cholesterol, painkiller, calcium or other medications since these are processed differently once the kidneys stop working properly.
+You can talk to your healthcare professional about the potential need to change blood pressure, cholesterol, painkiller, calcium or other medications since these are processed differently once the kidneys stop working properly.

 To help prevent kidney damage from occurring in the first place, it’s also recommended that you limit use of over-the-counter pain medications (like Tylenol, prescription meds, Advil, Motrin IB and others), alcohol and tobacco products.

 3. Prevent Kidney Damage with Herbs and Supplements